cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 --- abstract

-This document describes the AEGIS-128L, AEGIS-256, AEGIS-128X, and AEGIS-256X AES-based authenticated encryption algorithms designed for high-performance applications.
+This document describes the AEGIS-128L, AEGIS-256, AEGIS-128X, and AEGIS-256X AES-based authenticated encryption with associated data (AEAD) algorithms designed for high-performance applications.

 The document is a product of the Crypto Forum Research Group (CFRG).
-It is not an IETF product and is not a standard.

 --- middle

 # Introduction

-This document describes the AEGIS family of Authenticated Encryption with Associated Data (AEAD) algorithms {{AEGIS}}, which were chosen for high-performance applications in the CAESAR (Competition for Authenticated Encryption: Security, Applicability, and Robustness) competition.
+This document describes the AEGIS family of authenticated encryption with associated data (AEAD) algorithms {{AEGIS}}, which were chosen for high-performance applications in the CAESAR (Competition for Authenticated Encryption: Security, Applicability, and Robustness) competition.

 Among the finalists, AEGIS-128 was chosen as the winner for this category.
 However, AEGIS-128L, another finalist, offers enhanced performance and a stronger security margin {{ENP20}} {{JLD22}} {{LIMS21}} {{STSI23}}.
 Additionally, AEGIS-256, which also reached the final round, provides 256-bit security and supports higher usage limits.